wlh18/html-css-1/README.md

 <tagname attributeName="attributeValue">content</tagname>
 ```

-1. The attribute has a name and a value, the value is set to the name and is wrapped in quotes
-2. The attribute is set on the opening tag
+The attribute above has both a name and a value.
+The value is *assigned* to the name, and is wrapped in quotes.
+Notice also that the attribute is declared and assigned in the opening tag.
-3. Attributes use a key/value pairs

 Common attributes:

-* `href` - the href attribute is commonly paired with an `a` tag and declares the URL to link to
+* `href` - the href attribute is commonly paired with an `<a>` tag, and it is used to specify a URL path to link to
-* `src` - image tags commonly use the src tag to determine the source or file name of the image being shown
+* `src` - image tags can use the src attribute to specify the source path or file name of the image displayed
-* `height` - height is another common one used with image tags to determine the height of the image
+* `height` - the height attribute is used to assign a height to an element.
+It can take values of `px`, `%`, `vh`, `em`, or `rem`
+>Note: Using `box-sizing: border-box` will affect how height is rendered.
-* `width` - width is another one commonly used with image tags to determine the width of an image
+* `width` -the width attribute it similarly used to assign a width to an element.
+It can take values of `px`, `%`, `vh`, `em`, or `rem`

 ### Separation Tags

-There are tags we can use to create a separation between our elements.
-The tags we can use are `<hr>` and `<hr>`.
+There are a couple of tags that can be used to create space or separation between elements.
+These tags are `<hr>` and `<br>`.

 * `<hr>` - this tag is used to create white space between elements
-* `<br>` - this tag is used to create an actual line to split the elements
+* `<br>` - this tag is used to insert a single line break between elements

 ### Lists

-There are two kind of lists we can create in HTML, the ordered and unordered list.
+There are two kinds of lists that can be created in HTML.
+They are known as ordered, or unordered lists.
+Each type of list is comprised of list items.

 `<ul>` - this is the tag used to create an unordered list
 * This will create a list-like structure using bullet poiints